Raytheon Technologies Corporation (RTX) Downgrade Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $105.69, which is $4.87 above the current price.
 RTX currently public float of 1.47B and currently shorts hold a 0.57% ratio of that float.
-Today, the average trading volume of RTX was 4.90M shares.
+Today, the average trading volume of RTX was 4.85M shares.

 RTX’s Market Performance